Popmotion/popmotion/packages/style-value-types/README.md

 ## Included value types

 - `alpha`: `Number` between `0` and `1`
-- `complex`: `String` containing arbitrary sequence of numbers mixed with other characters.
-See below.
-- `combo`: Handles space and comma delimited values, like CSS box-shadow: `'10px 10px inset #f00, 5px 5px 30px #fff'`
+- `complex`: Handles space and comma delimited values, like CSS box-shadow: `'10px 10px inset #f00, 5px 5px 30px #fff'`, gradient or a path definition.
 - `color`: `String` of either `hex`, `hsla` or `rgba` type
 - `degrees`: `String` ending in `deg`
 - `hex`: `String` beginning with `#` and followed by 3 or 6-digit hex code